-For some people, the United Arab Emirates is only made up of the ultra-modern city of Dubai, boasting towering skyscrapers, massive shopping malls and idyllic beach resorts, however, it offers much more than that.
+Our United Arab Emirates tours take you to the ultra-modern city of Dubai - boasting towering skyscrapers, massive shopping malls and idyllic beach resorts, and so much more.

-The country is made up of seven separate emirates, most notably, its capital city of Abu Dhabi - an oil-rich haven which has become a melting pot of unique cultures and is a hub for various sport and leisure activities.
+The United Arab Emirates is made up of seven separate emirates, most notably, the capital city of Abu Dhabi - an oil-rich haven which has become a melting pot of unique cultures and is a hub for various sport and leisure activities, and not forgetting its decadent cuisine!

-Our tours to the United Arab Emirates explore the city of Dubai, where you can enjoy a spectacular Dhow cruise on Dubai Creek, feasting on board while listening to live music and watching mesmerising Tanura dancers.
+Our United Arab Emirates tours explore the city of Dubai, where you can enjoy a spectacular Dhow cruise on Dubai Creek, feasting on board while listening to live music and watching mesmerising Tanura dancers.

-We'll also explore Dubai's sandy deserts, with dune riding, sunset photography, belly dancing just a few activities that you can experience with us.
+On our United Arab Emirates tours, you will have the opportunity to explore Dubai's sandy deserts, with dune riding, sunset photography, belly dancing, and more - these are just a glimpse of activities that you can experience with us at Encounters Travel.

 1 Tours starting at